lnis-uofu/OpenFPGA/docs/source/manual/file_formats/module_naming_file.rst

 - the built-in name or default name for each module when building an FPGA fabric
 - the customized name which is given by users for each module, in place of the built-in names

-Using the description language, users can customize the name for each module in an FPGA fabric, including testbenches.
+Using the description language, users can customize the name for each module in an FPGA fabric, excluding testbenches.

 Under the root node ``<module_names>``, naming rules can be defined line-by-line through syntax ``<module_name>``.